The Simpsons: Hit & Run

 |Download The Simpsons: Hit and Run Scrooby2 Directory

 The interior and front garden of Mr. Burns' Mansion are modelled and present in Level 1, and can be entered through hacks or with cheat code/bug exploits.
 The mansion is almost identical to the Level 4 counterpart, with a few changes.
 The front/back doors are closed, there is an invisible wall present around the middle chunk of the garden, the interior Krusty Glass doesn't always load, no road nodes exist, all props are missing and the interact spot/moving set pieces in the office don't exist (the walls act as though they have been flipped and there's a hole in the floor where the table would be).

 Level 7 - 939 Area/"Rich Side"

-Due to time constrains and to make the artists' workload more manageable (as confirmed by a former designer on the Donut Team forums), the Rich Side/Springfield Nuclear Power Plant interior areas had to be cut from Level 7.
+Due to time constraints and to make the artists' workload more manageable (as confirmed by a former designer on the Donut Team forums), the Rich Side/Springfield Nuclear Power Plant interior areas had to be cut from Level 7.
 If the player manages to get out of bounds to the Rich Side, however, plenty of leftovers can be found:

 - Some collision-less map remains.
 This includes some low detail houses and a road.
-These are different in appearance to the area in Levels 1 and 4.

 - A few tree props are placed upon what's left of the map.
 These work as normal.